Red Notice (film): Plot

-Six months later, Hartley and Black are met again by Booth in Sardinia, who informs them that he told Das about their Cayman Islands account containing the $300 million payout, which Das freezes leaving them with no money.
-Booth also reveals that Interpol is on their way to capture them, but offers a chance to escape if they help him with a new heist, which requires three individuals to pull off.
-They agree and escape, where Das places red notices on all three of them as they begin their heist at the Louvre in Paris.
+Six months later, Hartley and Black find Booth on their boat in Sardinia.
+He informs them that he told Das about their Cayman Islands account containing the $300 million payout for the eggs, which Das freezes, leaving them with no money, in retaliation for leaving him cuffed.

+Booth also reveals that Interpol is on their way to capture them, and offers escape if they help him with a new heist, which requires three individuals to pull off.
+They agree and Das places red notices on all of them.
+The trio begin casing the Louvre in Paris for their next heist.